Better Recycling

 • a two-weekly refuse (general rubbish) collection

-• a two-weekly alternate recycling collection for glass, plastics, metal and cartons
+• a four-weekly recycling collection for glass, plastics, metal and cartons

 • a weekly food waste collection